r-4132/react-app/README.md

 &nbsp;
 ## How to use
-- search ingredients such as rice, flour and etc...
+- Search ingredients such as rice, flour and etc...

-&nbsp;

 - Choose only one for each option for the filters (diet, meals, dish) .